1. Home

 India head coach Gautam Gambhir has publicly backed the team’s lower order after a dramatic batting collapse in the first Test at Headingley, urging fans and critics to view the performance holistically.

 Following England's record chase, Gambhir emphasised that responsibility for the defeat is collective.
-According to Reuters, he defended bowlers Prasidh Krishna and Shardul Thakur, saying: “Prasidh bowled really well… he’s got bounce… and he’ll keep getting better with experience.”.
+According to him, he defended bowlers Prasidh Krishna and Shardul Thakur, saying: “Prasidh bowled really well… he’s got bounce… and he’ll keep getting better with experience.”.

 Gambhir’s message extended to the batsmen, including the lower order, with a tone reminiscent of his declaration: “We lose together, win together.”